-In accordance with the corporate governance rules, the Bank formed a written dividend distribution policy, which was submitted for the approval of its shareholders at the general assembly meeting held in 2013.
-Subsequently, the Bank has published such policy on its web-site.
-As of the date of this Base Prospectus, the Bank's dividend policy is to distribute up to 30% of the distributable net profit subject to the approval of the BRSA.
-On 4 April 2019, the Bank's General Assembly approved the transfer of 2018's distributable net profit of TL 6,638,235,755.02 to the Bank's extraordinary reserves account, with no funds being distributed to shareholders due to domestic economic developments.
+In accordance with the corporate governance rules, the Bank formed a written dividend policy, which was submitted for the approval of its shareholders at the general assembly meeting held in 2013.
+Subsequently, the Bank has published such policy in its annual reports and on its web-site.